This post contains compensated links. Please read our disclaimer for more info.

-- Canggu Station
+- Pepito Market Canggu

 - Bintang Supermarket Ubud

-- Haryds Nusa Dua
+- Bali Collection Nusa Dua

-When you first arrive in Bali it may be a good idea to have transport through your hotel organised as it can be daunting finding a taxi yourself when you arrive.
+When you first arrive in Bali it is a good idea to have transport organised either through your hotel or a private driver as it can be daunting finding a taxi yourself when you arrive.
 We always use a private driver which we organise from Australia to come and pick us up.
 If you cannot locate your name on a sign when you first arrive, keep walking around through the duty free area and approach the person at the desk in the middle of the area.

 Hiring a Bali Nanny